Adam Pally: Media contributions and appearances

 Pally is a regular contributor to the humor website Funny or Die, where he is best known for his series Riding Shotgun with Adam Pally, in which he interviews celebrities in his car.
 In 2009, he created for UCB Comedy a parody of the "David After Dentist" internet phenomenon; his is called "David After Divorce," and he speaks almost exactly the same lines as David, though to a different set of questions.
 It received over 4.9 million views on YouTube.

 In 2011, Pally co-starred in the comedic stage-show The Realest Real Housewives, created by his Happy Endings co-star Casey Wilson.

 Pally has appeared regularly on many podcasts on the Earwolf network such as Comedy Bang!
 Bang!, improv4humans, Who Charted, and How Did This Get Made?.

 On June 5, 2015, Pally and fellow comedian friends Gil Ozeri and John Gemberling gained attention when they teamed with Funny or Die to live-stream their 50-hour marathon of Entourage, watching every episode in a row with no breaks for 50 hours straight.

 Personal life

 Pally lives in New York City.
-He married his high school sweetheart Daniella Anne Pally (née Liben) on July 3, 2008; the couple have three children: a son Cole (b.
+He married his high school sweetheart Daniella Anne Pally (née Liben) on July 3, 2008; the couple has three children: a son Cole (b.
 2012), daughter Georgia Grace (b.
 2013), and another son, Drake (b.
 2017).